jgourdeau/JGourdeau/README.md

 - 👋 Hi, I’m @JGourdeau
 - 👀 I’m interested in ... bioinformatics, public health and genomics
-- 🌱 I’m currently ... learning everything I can!
+- 🌱 I’m currently learning and working in ... primarily python and R
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 JGourdeau/JGourdeau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.